Social Justice and Anti-Racism Resources

 • Support the Black Lives Matter Movement A list of petitions to sign, funds and charities to donate to, and resources for educating yourself and those around you.

-• Black Lives Matter can help you educate yourself on myriad issues and ways to help Includes petitions you can sign and information on how to text or call in protest or to show support for George Floyd and stand against social injustice.
+• Black Lives Matter can help you educate yourself on myriad issues and ways to help.

 • VolunteerMatch Helps people find opportunities to volunteer in their community, based on their area of interest and the time they have available to contribute.